pytorch/pytorch/docs/source/notes/distributed_autograd.rst

 an RPC.

-- The ``send`` function is attached to the source of the RPC and it's output edges point to the input tensors of the RPC.
+- The ``send`` function is attached to the source of the RPC and it's output edges point to the autograd function for the input tensors of the RPC.
   The input for this function is received over the wire from the appropriate ``recv`` function.
 - The ``recv`` function is attached to the destination of the RPC and its inputs are retrieved from operators executed on the destination using the input tensors.
 The output gradients of this function are passed over the wire